 Here you’ll find documents, guides, and forms for land use applications as they pertain to trust area islands.
 Please note, land use applications for Bowen Island must be submitted to Bowen Island Municipality.

-To lean about the costs of land use applications, visit the Application Fees page.
+To learn about the costs of land use applications, visit the Application Fees page.

 Before You Apply